Your Roadmap to Risk Reduction!

 • SI – System & Information Integrity Procedure

-Key Components of StateRAMP Assessment
+Key Components of GovRAMP Assessment

 This form of cybersecurity evaluation was designed to ensure that cloud service providers that work with state and local governments meet specific standards when dealing with the security of sensitive data.
-StateRAMP is modeled after FedRAMP, the cloud security standards required by the federal government.
+GovRAMP is modeled after FedRAMP, the cloud security standards required by the federal government.

 A third-party assessment begins with reviewing the key assets of the organization and prioritizing their value to the business.
 These range from security gap analysis, data collection, general cloud security, employee training, and more.

-Changes are recommended to meet the security compliance standards and continuous monitoring is established to maintain them.
+Changes are recommended to meet the security compliance standards, and continuous monitoring is established to maintain them.
 Thorough documentation is also required.

-StateRAMP Assessment Process
+GovRAMP Assessment Process

 Why Choose US?